zsnt/component-library/README.md

 Check out the updated master version.
 Create release on GitHub and explain what is content of the new release.
-Run `npm run publish` to push the latest version to npm package server.
+Run `npm publish` to push the latest version to npm package server.